sudharkj/TotalPatternsInAndroidPatternLock/README.md

 Conclusion
 ----------

-Total valid patterns are 16132032, which is a huge number and is difficult to crack by brute-force techniques.
+Total valid patterns are 16132032.